-A visit or two to the Hoboken Waterfront Walkway is must when you come to Hoboken.
+A visit or two to the Hoboken Waterfront Walkway is a must when you come to Hoboken.

-Attend The Hoboken Arts and Music Festival
+Attend the Hoboken Arts and Music Festival

 You can eat delicious food from various cuisines such as Indian, Mexican, Greek, Cajun, French, and much more.

-You can buy items such as jewellery, candles, pottery, home decor, teas, jams, and many more quirky handmade products by local artists.
+You can buy jewelry, candles, pottery, home decor, teas, jams, and many more quirky handmade products by local artists.

 Make sure to attend the Hoboken Arts and Music Festival when you visit the city.

-Stay At Hoboken's W Hotel
+Stay at Hoboken's W Hotel

-Located on the River Street, Hoboken's W Hotel is a luxury hotel with contemporary rooms to stay in.
+Located on River Street, Hoboken's W Hotel is a luxury hotel with contemporary rooms to stay in.